View courses in

 GRS CH 641: Physical Organic Chemistry

-Graduate Prerequisites: CAS CH 352; or consent of instructor.
+Undergraduate Prerequisites: CAS CH 352; or equivalent or consent of instructor.

 Physical fundamentals of organic chemistry.
 Thermodynamics, kinetics, molecular orbital theory, and theory of concerted reactions.
 Isotope effects, aromaticity, linear free energy relationships, acidity functions, photo- and free-radical chemistry.